uym2/wLogDate/README.md

 The following options are useful to explore:

 * `-p 10` (or some other number) can be used to run the optimization problem 10 times instead of the default once, each starting from a different initial point.
-* `-s` can be used to set the seed number, to enable reproducing results.
+* `-s` can be used to set the seed number, to enable reproducible results.
 * `-l` can be used to set the length of the sequences from which the tree is inferred.
 Impacts the pseudocount used internally by wLogDate for super short branches.
 * `-m` to adjust the maximum number of iterations of the internal optimizer.
-* `-z` to assign an arbitrary length to zero length branches.
+* `-z` to assign a value to zero length branches.
-*  `-r` can be used to set the time at the root.
+* `-r` and `-f` can be used to set the time at the root and the leaves.